trorter/coding_challange_2/Readme.md

     - Pros: we can have a history of bookings for the phone, phone entity will not be affected by the booking history

 So, as a conclusion, I would say that the solution where the booking is a separate entity is more flexible and scalable.
 But it requires more efforts to implement it and the distributed locking is a must.
+And the better approach for booking is to move to the event sourcing architecture and do not delete the booking records.